From Emergence to Adaptation: Choosing and Evaluating Strategic Approaches

 A Family Reunion for Justice: Reflections on the 2025 Southeast Environmental Justice Summit

-Attending the third annual Southeast Environmental Justice Summit was an experience unlike any other.
-Organized not by industry or academia, but by grassroots, community-based organizations, the summit felt less like a traditional conference and more like a family reunion—one rooted in love, legacy, and liberation.
+Organized not by industry or academia, but by grassroots, community-based organizations, the Southeast Environmental Justice Summit felt less like a traditional conference and more like a family reunion—one rooted in love, legacy, and liberation.

 What Does It Mean to Be People-Centered?